gigamicro/dl/README.md

 `archiveduplicatecheck.sh`: finds downloads in `archivedir` with their IDs in `archivedir` at least twice (recursive); stdout is paths to all but one of each ID

+`artists.m3u`: `playlists.m3u` for artists

 `basedir`: contains the location at which the downloads will be kept

 `covercheck.sh`: finds duplicate and unnecessary covers in `basedir`/\*; stdout is either 'redundant: ' or 'missing  : ' followed by the path to each audio file

+`crossdupecheck.sh`: lists items in `basedir` with the same id, in a different subfolder

 `cull.sh`: deletes directories in $1, ignoring cover.\*, \*.m3u, and \*.archive

 `dl.sh`: For a set of playlists (listed in `playlists.m3u`), will download to `basedir`/\<the playlist's name>/; lists the order in `basedir`/\<name>/\<name>.m3u

+`duplicatecheck.sh`: lists items in `basedir` with the same id, in the same subfolder

 `faV.m3u`: individual song listing; listed in `playlists.m3u`

 `faVduplicatecheck.sh`: finds and prints listings that are duplicates between `basedir`/faV/faV.m3u and `basedir`/\*/\*.m3u

-`fromfaV.sh`: comments lines from `faV.m3u` ending in lines from stdin; removes downloads with matching video IDS from `basedir`/faV/
+`fromfaV.sh`: comments lines from `faV.m3u` ending in lines from stdin; removes downloads with matching video IDs from `basedir`/faV/

 `fromplaylist.sh`: greps for lines that look like downloads from $1